-After attending both the Pratt Institute in New York and the prestigious Central Saint Martins school in London, she started her own jewellery label in 2001 and enjoyed great success from her collaboration with beloved London high-street store TOPSHOP, but soon after, a turning point came in her career: she was invited by the Centre for Sustainable Fashion to attend a mentoring programme, and finally, it dawned on her to start using sustainable materials in her collections.
-Her first accessory line to do so was ‘Ribbon Reclaim’ in AW 2010, and since then, she’s been a regular at London Fashion Week’s Estethica, the cutting-edge, eco-fashion showcase.
+Namely, she was invited by the Centre for Sustainable Fashion to attend a mentoring programme.
+After doing so, finally, it dawned on her to start using sustainable materials in her collections.
+Her first accessory line to do so was ‘Ribbon Reclaim’ in AW 2010.
+And since then, she’s been a regular at London Fashion Week’s Estethica, the cutting-edge, eco-fashion showcase.

 More recently, her SS13 collection entitled “Elizabeth” shows strong influences from the Elizabethan era, exploring British heritage and history to recreate modern grandeur, much as Sarah Burton did at Alexander McQueen.
 The accessories are large, intricately woven, dimensional pieces, with metallic flourishes and gobsmacker-sized beads softening the generally linear forms.
-They’re mainly sold on-line and hip boutiques like boticca.com, nonesuchthings.com or Hiddenart.com
+They’re mainly sold online and in hip boutiques like boticca.com, or Hiddenart.com

 From her historical influences and sustainable methods, Michelle Lowe Holder has forever broken convention and blazed a trail for innovative, ethical designers to follow.